-TRCC/MWAR is a grassroots, women-run collective working towards a violence-free world by providing anti-oppressive, feminist peer support to survivors of sexual violence through support, education and activism.
+TRCC/MWAR is a grassroots, women and non-binary run collective working towards a violence-free world by providing anti-oppressive, feminist peer support to survivors of sexual violence through support, education and activism.

-TRCC/MWAR envisions the liberation of women and children from all forms of violence.
+TRCC/MWAR envisions the liberation of women, trans, non-binary people and children from all forms of violence.
 We celebrate freedom of choice, sexual freedom and healthy communities and human interactions.

 TRCC/MWAR operates on principles of mutual respect and anti-oppression.
 We believe survivors of sexual violence are experts in their own healing.
 Together we work toward creating a thriving community, empowering survivors of all races, classes, ages, gender identities, sexual orientations, abilities, and spiritualities.

 An organization for all women, non-binary people and transfolk!

 The Toronto Rape Crisis Centre / Multicultural Women Against Rape (TRCC/MWAR) has been in the operation since February 14th 1974 when it was run entirely by volunteers.
 The following year, we received our first grant from the City of Toronto.
 Additional funding soon followed.

 In the early years, we produced an education kit for high school use and launched an important hospital program which included a checklist of procedures for medical staff, a hospital pamphlet for survivors and the handbook “Emergency Room Care for Rape Victims”.

 Having addressed the needs of survivors of rape at the medical level, we then expanded our programs to include a social services liaison.
 We also developed an educational program with crown attorneys which have enabled us to provide extensive on-going legal education.

 The early 1980’s were difficult financially.
 It was only with the help of the City of Toronto and Metro Social Services that we were able to continue operating.